apache/arrow/format/Layout.md

 Typically the fields have names, but the names and their types are part of the type metadata, not the physical memory layout.

-A struct does not have any additional allocated physical storage.
+A struct array does not have any additional allocated physical storage for its values.
+A struct array must still have an allocated null bitmap, if it has one or more null values.

 Physically, a struct type has one child array for each field.